 - Boschetto al Tartufo: A semi-soft Italian cheese made from a blend of pasteurized cow and sheep milk.
 The cheese is mild which allows the shavings of white truffle to dominate the flavor.

 - Truffle Tremor: This pasteurized goat's milk cheese has a soft, fluffy texture.
 Flecked with bits of black truffle, it is made by Cypress Grove in California.

 - Truffle and Salt Cheddar: An aged, pasteurized cheddar made with black truffle salt.
 Created by Ballard Family Dairy and Cheese in Idaho.

 - Grafton Truffle Cheddar: This classic Vermont cheddar is flavored with truffle shavings.

 - Truffle Gouda: This Dutch Gouda is flavored with little flecks of black truffle.
 Less sharp and sweet than some types of Gouda, the cheese has a flavor that doesn't overpower the truffles.

 Serving and Cooking Suggestions

 When serving truffle cheese, keep the presentation simple so the truffle flavor can be in the spotlight.
 Don't bother with much more than a sliced baguette or plain crackers.
 Adding a glass of sparkling wine or pinot noir can add to the pleasure of eating truffle cheese.

 Semi-soft and hard truffle cheeses can be used to flavor a variety of dishes.
-Grate truffle cheese over eggs, pizza, or pasta, as seen in baked truffle mac 'n' cheese.
+Grate truffle cheese over eggs, pizza, or pasta, and even mac 'n' cheese.
 You can also use truffle cheese in grilled cheese sandwiches and risotto or melt it into a fondue.

 Why Are Truffles so Expensive?